Frequently Asked Questions

 What is the timeline for the application process?

-The Call for Proposals for the 2015 grant cycle will be published on 23 February 2015 to allow interested applicants to get prepared for the online application system’s opening on 9 March 2015.
+The Call for Proposals for the 2015 grant cycle was published on 23 February 2015 to allow interested applicants to get prepared for the online application system’s opening on 9 March 2015.
 The deadline to submit applications online is 5 April 2015.
-Successful grantees will be notified in November 2015 to start implementing their programmes in January 2016.
-More details on the timeline of the selection process can be found in the Call for Proposals document.
+Successful grantees will be notified in November 2015 to start implementing their programmes in

 When will the online application system be available?

-The online application system will be open from 9 March 2015 to 5 April 2015.
+The online application system is now open from 9 March until 5 April 2015.

 Where can I find the online application system?

-To apply, go to this link and follow the instructions after 9 March 2015: https://grants.unwomen.org/
+To apply, go to this link and follow the instructions.

 Is there a manual to help with the online application system?

 Yes.
-The Online Application Guide is a step-by-step description of the online system that will be available for download on 9th March 2015 as a PDF document here.
+The Online Application Guide and Frequently Asked Questions is a step-by-step description of the online system that is available for download in five languages as a PDF document here.

 Can I submit my application by email, mail or fax?